rust-lang/rustc-dev-guide/src/overview/overview.md

 ```
 -->

-## Brief Summaries of the Areas

-> **UNDER CONSTRUCTION** This section lacks exhaustive list of areas and their
-> summaries.
-This should ideally be ordered based on a BFS traversal related to
-> the information dependency presented in the previous section.

-We now summarize areas following the order of their information dependency.
-To
-produce the final executable, we take one of the several code generation
+To produce the final executable, we take one of the several code generation
 pathways.
 For example, to produce an executable following the LLVM pathway, we
 rely on the synthesis of LLVM IR from SSA code generation.
 Code generation in
 turn relies on information produced by Monomorphization Collection, and so on.